June 26, 2020

-The Leeds, Grenville and Lanark District Health Unit is starting weekly water sampling of the area’s public bathing beaches for this year.
-The beaches will be monitored weekly throughout the summer season until August 31, 2018.
+The Leeds, Grenville and Lanark District Health Unit has started weekly water sampling of the area’s public bathing beaches for this year.

-In Leeds and Grenville: Sand Bay Charleston Lake County Park, St. Lawrence Park, Lyn Valley Conservation Area, South Crosby Beach, Portland Campbell Street Beach, Foley Mountain Beach, Joel Stone Beach, Kendrick’s Park, Lower Beverley Township Park, Bellamy Park, Kelly’s Beach, Merrickville, Westport Sand Lake.
+- In Leeds and Grenville: Sand Bay Charleston Lake County Park, St. Lawrence Park, Lyn Valley Conservation Area, South Crosby Beach, Portland Campbell Street Beach, Joel Stone Beach, Lower Beverley Township Park, Kelly’s Beach, Merrickville, Westport Sand Lake.

-Research has shown that when people are swimming at beaches where the water has a high E. coli level, there is a direct relationship with an increase in ear, eye, nose and throat infections in swimmers.
-The bathing beach will remain posted until test results indicate that the water quality meets the bathing beach water standard.
-To help you better understand “Why Beaches are Posted”, check out our Beaches page.
+Beaches are sampled once a week and monitored for E. Coli.
+Research has shown that when people are swimming or in the water (bathing) at beaches where the water has a high E. coli level (above the standard of 200) there is a direct relationship with an increase in ear, eye, nose and throat infections in swimmers.
+Therefore when samples exceed 200, the beach is posted with a warning sign “unsafe for bathing” The bathing beach will remain posted until test results indicate that the water quality meets the bathing beach water standard.
+To help you better understand “Why Beaches are Posted”, check out the Health Unit website Beaches page.

 The results of the testing will appear on our website and social media.
 As of June 26, 2020, we have posted only 2 beaches: Almonte Beach and Senior Beach in Smiths Falls.
 Because of the Public Health Lab holiday on Canada Day, we will not be able to test the beaches next week and there will be no results posted July 3, 2020.
 Updates will be posted Friday mornings by 9:30am starting July 10, 2020.